 - Arts distribution (ARTD) or humanities distribution (HUMD) 3 semester hours (GEIR)***

 - Behavioral and social sciences distribution 3 semester hours (BSSD) **

-***One of these courses must meet the global/multicultural course requirement.
+***One of these courses must meet the global and cultural perspectives requirement.

 Get Started: Apply and Register